-Narasimha Jayanti falling on 20th May 2016 (Friday)
+Narasimha Jayanti falling on May 9, 2017 (Tuesday)

 Vaishakha Shukla Chaturdashi with Swati Nakshatra is extremely auspicious to observe Narasimha Jayanti Vratam.
 Just like on Ekadashi, one should have a single meal on the day prior to Narasimha Jayanti.
 One should not eat anything of grains and cereals.
-Breaking of the fast is to be done on the next day of the jayanti.
+Breaking of the fast is to be done on the next day of the Jayanti.

-Also one can perform Pratyangira Devi Puja, Mantra Japa and Yajna (Homa) on this day.
+- Also one can perform Pratyangira Devi Puja, Mantra Japa and Yajna (Homa) on this day.
 Goddess Pratyangira Devi immerged from Lord Shiva’s third eye and calmed down Lord Narasimha after the death of Hiranyakashapu.
 She defends a house against black magic, witch craft, diseases and misfortune.

-The most powerful and effective spiritual practice is the installation of Narsimha Yantra.
+- The most powerful and effective spiritual practice is the installation of Narsimha Yantra.
 It is to be kept in the East portion of the house facing west.
 East is the governing direction of solar deity- Sun and Mahalaxmi, the Goddess of Abundance.
 It is considered the most auspicious of all directions from where positive energy enters your house.
 When Yantra is placed here, its energy spreads in the entire home to ward away malefic and purify all negativities and usher in good luck, peace, prosperity, harmony and health.

 Story of Narsimha Jayanti: Vedic and Historical Significance